-Here you will find articles focusing on how being optimistic can benefit you in your life.
-Sometimes it can be challenging to see the bright side of hard situations, but if you are actively working on yourself, it will be easier to see the good rather than what’s wrong with matters.
+Optimism is an outlook where a person believes that life is a positive experience.
+They think that people and things are fundamentally "good."
+When they encounter obstacles in life, they predict the outcome will be positive.
+An optimist views the good in people rather than their flaws.
+They genuinely think that people are fundamentally good and that things will work out for the best no matter what the circumstances.
+The word derives from the Latin “optimum,” which translates to "best."
+Here you will find articles focusing on how being optimistic can benefit you in life.
+Sometimes it can be challenging to see the bright side of hard situations, but if you are actively working on yourself, it will be easier to see the good rather than what’s wrong.

 Optimism is an outlook that’s characterized by positivity.
 A person who’s optimistic looks for the best in a situation.
 It’s a belief system where one feels that things will turn out in a favorable manner.
 An optimist sees the glass is half full rather than half empty.
 The term optimism comes from the Latin word “optimum,” which means “best.”
 When you're optimistic, you’re looking at the best possible outcome that could occur from a scenario.
 In psychology, we refer to that as “dispositional optimism.”

 There’s a difference between positively looking at things and negatively conceptualizing things.
 There are two theories: dispositional optimism and dispositional pessimism.
 They are opposed to one another.
 People who see the negative side of things are called pessimists, and they are the opposite of optimists.
-If you catastrophize and consistently believe that things will not go well, that’d be being pessimistic.
+If you catastrophize and consistently believe that things will not go well, that would be being pessimistic.
 If you think that things will be successful and turn out well, that is optimism.
-Some people believe that optimism and pessimism are simply ends of a spectrum, but it’s hard to know whether or not they're just traits in human beings.

 Do Optimists Live More Positive Lives?